kubernetes/community/contributors/design-proposals/principles.md

 given the desired state and the current/observed state, regardless of how many intermediate state updates may have been missed.
 Edge-triggered behavior must be just an optimization.
+  * There should be a CAP-like theorem regarding the tradeoffs between driving control loops via polling or events about simultaneously achieving high performance, reliability, and simplicity -- pick any 2.
 * Assume an open world: continually verify assumptions and gracefully adapt to external events and/or actors.
 Example: we allow users to kill pods under control of a replication controller; it just replaces them.